 In the past, patients would simply make appointments to visit their physicians, but now, we have the popularity of Annual Wellness Visits (AWVs) and the growing need for chronic care treatments caused by the opioid epidemic and other behavioral health issues.
 These trends are causing physicians to be the ones actively pursuing patients, but with both sides reaping the benefits.
 This new approach to the traditional doctor-patient relationship enables patients to receive better care while clinics and hospitals build up a roster of new and potentially long care patients.

-Disrupting this office visit tradition are also larger, long-term HIT changes such as the widespread implementation of Electronic Health Records (EHR) and other healthcare practices.
-However, these changes spurred many challenges, but also many opportunities, many of which have yet to be fully capitalized upon.
+Disrupting this office visit tradition are also larger, long term HIT changes such as the widespread implementation of Electronic Health Records (EHR) and other healthcare practices.
+However, these changes spurred many challenges, but also a great deal of opportunities, many of which have yet to be fully capitalized upon.
 To understand these developments, we need to be cognizant of the increasing opportunities patients and physicians have in interfacing with the healthcare system.

 Patients now have more entry points to the dynamic healthcare system than they had even 10 years ago.
 When Medicare, Medicaid, organ transplantation and synthetic insulin were coming in vogue 50 years ago, patients had relatively limited access to healthcare.
 Those that did often choose to enter the system through a single physician who they had built a long-term relationship with and who served as the conductor of any labs, studies or further consultation from specialists.
 With the implementation of governmental and private healthcare insurance options, patients had improved access to care, but commensurate with this increased access to care, an increased national health expenditure followed.